Mohamedihab29592/tut_app/README.md

 # tut_app

-A new Flutter project with clean architecture MVVM.
+A new Flutter project with clean architecture and MVVM architecture.

 ## Getting Started